MHindermann/mas/text/draft.md

 ### OpenRefine

+For data refinement I use OpenRefine version 3.4.1 (https://openrefine.org/).
+Data manipulation in OpenRefine is
+tracked:
-For data refinement I use OpenRefine (https://openrefine.org/).
-Data manipulation in OpenRefine is tracked: the manipulation history of some data can be exported as JSON file and then reproduced (on the same data on a different machine or on different data) by loading said file.
+the manipulation history of some data can be exported as JSON file and then reproduced (on the same data on a different machine or on different data) by loading said file.
 I will supply a corresponding manipulation history whenever appropriate.
 Note that when using OpenRefine with larger files (and there are many such files in this project), the memory allocation to OpenRefine must be manually increased (see https://docs.openrefine.org/manual/installing/#increasing-memory-allocation for details).

 # Prototype